1. What is Change of Status?

 8. When should I apply for Change of Status?

-It is recommended that you apply as soon as you determine that you need to change to a different nonimmigrant category.
+- The Change of Status should be filed when you determine that you need to change to a different nonimmigrant category

 9. What happens if I apply for Change of Status after my authorized stay has expired?

-If you are late in filing for a change of nonimmigrant status and your current status has already expired, you must prove that:
+If you are late in filing for a change of status and your authorized stay has already expired, you must prove that:

 - The delay was due to extraordinary circumstances beyond your control